 - Use trash containers

-- Not bring glass to the beach
+- Do not bring a glass to the beach

 - Pick up after pets

 - Fill in holes on the beach.